filipekojak88/pands-weekly-tasks/README.md

 This README has been written with [Github's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.
 MarkDown was used in this README file and was based on [GitHub's Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+## Overview

+This README provides detailed descriptions of each weekly task completed during the Programming and Scripting course.
+Each task is outlined below with a brief explanation of its purpose and functionality.
+The README is organized to help readers navigate through the tasks effectively.

 ## Get Started

-To understand better the tasks have a look at the section About These Tasks below and start by reading through each one of the Weekly Tasks in numerical order.
-Once you have a glimpse of what the task is about then you can either go to a specific program to undestand the steps adopted to build up the script by reading through the comments provided or you can run the program in a Python interpreter and have fun by testing them out.
+To better understand the tasks, have a look at the section About These Tasks below and start by reading through each one of the Weekly Tasks in numerical order.
+Once you have a glimpse of what the task is about, you can either go to a specific program to undestand the steps adopted to build up the script by reading through the comments provided or you can run the program in a Python interpreter and have fun by testing them out.

 ## About These Tasks